Flo-Wo/PACS-Challenges/02_SparseMatrix/README.md

 # Questions
 - two specializations instead of constexpr all the time?

+- resize not needed, since size is internally not stored, could be more efficient, if the size of the matrix is a class attribute and is updated every time compression or decompression is executed

 # Design Decisions
 - no bound checks for the getter methods, to achieve maximal performance
 - command line arguments